zzzuuu/zzzuuu.github.io/_pages/projects_yz.md

 <div class="row align-items-start">
   <div class="col-md-9">

-Ballistic tongues are specialized, rapidly launched tongues used by slow predators on land to capture distant prey.
-They are found in three vertebrates: chameleons (family Chamaeleonidae); lungless salamanders (family Plethodontidae) and frogs (order Anura).
-They are fast, typically moving at mean speeds of 1–3 m/s and reaching prey within about 200 milliseconds.
+<p>Ballistic tongues are specialized, rapidly launched tongues used by slow predators on land to capture distant prey.
+They are found in three vertebrates: chameleons， lungless salamanders and frogs.
+They are fast, typically moving at mean speeds of 1–3 m/s and reaching prey within about 200 milliseconds.</p>

-My research focuses on:
+<p>My research focuses on:

 <ul>
   <li>biomechanical principles underlying the efficiency and versatility of ballistic tongues</li>